 Loyola's M.A. in Digital Humanities is a 30-hour program, for both full-time and part-time students (full time enrollment requires a minimum of 9 hours/semester), with two converging tracks, one track designed for students with a background in computer science and one track designed for students with a background in the humanities or other fields.
-The following courses are required of both tracks:

 This course is designed to introduce students to work in a variety of humanities disciplines that involve or require computer assistance in research or the presentation of research.
 This includes archiving, digitizing, editing, analyzing, interface and web design, and presentation skills.
 This course will emphasize the needs and methods of a range of humanities disciplines, not computing solutions or skills per se, but it will introduce students to technical matters such as markup and digital analysis.
 It will also take up broad social and ethical questions surrounding media and contemporary culture, including accuracy of evidence, intellectual property, and open access to knowledge.